turingschool/curriculum/tutorials/better_views/pagination.markdown

 end
 ```

-Click through the pages and you'll see the alphabetization holds up.
+Click through the pages and you will see that the alphabetization holds up.
 Isn't that *odd*?
-Considering the method-chaining style above, it looks like we'd be ordering the listings within an individual pages because it happens *after* the `page` / `per` calls.
+Considering the method-chaining style above, it looks like we would be ordering the listings within an individual pages because it happens *after* the `page` / `per` calls.
 If Kaminari worked on plain arrays, this would be a problem.
-Since it relies on the beauty of ARel scopes, the `.order` call can come before or after -- it doesn't matter.
-Together the methods build up a query and one when the data is actually needed, as the view template tries to render the objects, is the query actually kicked off.
+Since Kaminari relies on the beauty of ARel scopes, the `.order` call can come before or after -- it doesn not matter.
+Together, the methods build up a query.
+When the data is actually needed, as the view template tries to render the objects, the query is actually kicked off.

 ### Kaminari Wrap-Up

-That's really all there is to the normal usage of Kaminari pagination.
-With a little more work you can implement AJAX pagination if that's your thing or add I18n keys to control the display of your links.
+That is really all there is to the normal usage of Kaminari pagination.
+With a little more work you can implement AJAX pagination or even add I18n keys to control the display of your links.
 The documentation is straight-forward and available here: <https://github.com/amatsuda/kaminari>.